CodeScop/Oge-Mai-Field-Guide/waterquestssummary.md

 - **Location:** Available in Luciola Forest
 - **Unlocked by:** Hunt Trail: HuntS2 Stumbling Upon Sheep
+- **Type:** Battle
+- **Requirements:** Defeat 20 Caricaco
+- **Rewards:** 25 Hunter Tokens
+- **Recommendations:** Check out other Caricaco quests in Balance before completing this.
+There's a reason the info for this quest references "Tambo Snacks".
+"River Walkers" is also worth doubling up with this.

 ### Projecting Light - RLab